ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/Enterprise/superadmin.md

 <div className='badge badge--primary heading-badge'>Available on: Enterprise Edition</div>

 A Super Admin is the user who has full access to all the Workspaces, Users, and Groups of an instance.
-An instance can have more than one Super Admins.
-A Super Admin have full control over other users' workspaces and can create users, groups, and other super admins.
+An instance can have more than one Super Admin.
+A Super Admin has full control over other users' workspaces and can create users, groups, and other super admins.

+The user details entered while setting up ToolJet will have Super Admin privileges.

 ## How is Super Admin different from Admin